Today In History logo TIH

 1916

-Romania signed a secret treaty with the Entente Powers, committing its army to fight alongside the Allies in World War I. This bold move forced Austria-Hungary and Germany to divert crucial troops from the Eastern Front to defend their southern flank, stretching their resources thin during a critical phase of the conflict.
+Romania signed a secret treaty with the Entente Powers on August 17, 1916, committing its army of over 800,000 soldiers to fight alongside the Allies in exchange for territorial promises in Transylvania and Bukovina.
+The agreement forced Germany and Austria-Hungary to divert critical divisions from the Western and Eastern Fronts to defend their southern borders.
+Romania's entry stretched Central Powers resources during a crucial phase of the war, though the Romanian army itself suffered devastating defeats within months of joining the conflict.

 1918